HemanthsReddy/FileMetaDataAnalyzer/Readme.md

 # File Metadata Analyzer
-The File Metadata Analyzer is a C++ program designed to analyze various types of files and extract metadata such as file type, creation time, file size, and permissions.
-It supports a variety of file types including JPEG, PNG, PDF, DOCX, MP3, MP4, XML, CSV, and TXT.
+The File Metadata Analyzer, written in C++, employs a multitude of programming concepts to analyze diverse file types and extract metadata efficiently.
+Utilizing Object-Oriented Programming (OOP), the program structures its functionality around classes and objects, including templates to ensure flexibility and reusability across different data types.
+File Input/Output (I/O) operations are extensively used to read and write files in binary mode, while dynamic memory allocation manages varying data sizes, especially for file name buffers.
+Error handling mechanisms are implemented to address potential failures in file operations, and control structures enable iterative processing of files based on their types and contents.
+Through the integration of these concepts, the File Metadata Analyzer achieves robustness and versatility in its metadata analysis capabilities.

 ## Features
 Identification of file types based on magic numbers and file extensions.